-Most GBMs start as glioblastomas.
-Rarely, a lower-grade tumor will transform into a GBM.
+Most GBMs start as GBMs.
+Rarely, a lower-grade tumor will transform into a GBM over time.

 What are the symptoms of glioblastoma multiforme?

 Your brain controls your thoughts, emotions, and actions.
 It also interprets information from your senses.
-Different areas control different functions.
-Some of the symptoms of GBM have to do with the location of the tumor.
+Different areas of the brain control different functions.
+Some of the symptoms of GBM have to do with where the tumor starts.
 For instance, if it grows in an area that controls your arm movements, your arm may become weak.
 If it grows in an area that controls your speech, you may have trouble forming words.